kreteshq/kretes.dev/guide/in-depth/routing.md

 ## Reusable workflows / Middlewares

 Handlers can be composed from simple functions so that the shared bevahior can be extracted into reusable chunks of code.
 Those functions are equivalent to Express.js/Koa middlewares.

+### Per-Route Middlewares

 In order to define a workflow, you need to map an array of functions with a handler at the end to the specific path.

 ```js
 const routes: Routes = [